martenlienen/translations/README.md

 Usage
 -----

-Currently there are 6 commands to alter your translation files:
+Currently there are some commands to alter your translation files:

 - `add`: Add a new key to all your files
 - `update`: Update a key in a single file